Of Cores: A Partial-Exploration Framework for Markov Decision Processes: The Core Idea

 Since we can bound the reachability on unexplored MECs by the core property, we can easily bound the error on the computed mean payoff (assuming we know an a-priori lower and upper bound on the reward function).
 Consequently, we can approximate the optimal mean payoff by only analysing the corresponding core.

 Similarly, LTL queries and parity objectives can be answered by a decomposition into analysis of MECs and their reachability.
 Intuitively, given a MEC one can decide whether the MEC is \enquote{winning} or \enquote{losing} for these objectives.
 The overall probability of satisfying the objective then equals the probability of reaching a winning MEC \cite{BaierBook}.
 Again, we can bound the reachability of unexplored MECs and thus the error we incur when only analysing the core.
 Note that the statement of Theorem~\ref{stm:core_characterization} directly carries over to these settings.
 Moreover, it also transfers to \emph{minimal reachability / satisfaction} queries.
-Intuitively, the minimal probability of reaching a certain set of states or satisfying a specification is obtained by maximizing the probability of reaching a set of states from which said condition will never occur.
+Intuitively, the minimal probability of reaching a given set is obtained by maximizing the probability of reaching states from which the given set can be avoided forever, i.e.\ ECs not intersecting the given set.
+More formally, we have $\ProbabilityMin<\MDP, s>[\reach R] = 1 - \ProbabilityMax<\MDP, s>[\always \overline{R}]$.
+Observe that in this sense minimal reachability can be phrased as maximizing satisfaction of an LTL query.
+More directly, we can again decompose minimal reachability into a graph analysis to identify all \enquote{safe} ECs and then apply maximal reachability.
+Hence, given a core, we can approximate the minimal probability up to a precision of $\varepsilon$ and a variant of Theorem~\ref{stm:core_characterization} is applicable.

 In general, many verification tasks can be decomposed into a reachability query and analysis of specific parts of the system.
 Since our framework is agnostic of the verification task in question, it can be transparently plugged in to obtain significant speed-ups at a \emph{controllable} loss of precision.